 It is recommended that you create a user for the tests since Probely will submit forms and click buttons, which might "pollute" the account.

-Step 1: Go to your target "Settings"
+Step 1: Go to your target Settings

-On your target settings, access the "Authentication" tab, locate the "Target Authentication" module and select "Login Form":
+On your target settings, access the AUTHENTICATION tab, locate the LOGIN CONFIGURATION section, and expand LOGIN FORM:

 Step 2: Add the URL of the login page